 This bill amends Section 46-1008 of the Idaho Code, which outlines the powers of the governor during disaster emergencies.
 Key changes include the stipulation that the governor may declare a disaster emergency only if the purpose for convening a special legislative session includes the matter of the disaster emergency.
-However, for emergencies related to fires, floods, tornadoes, earthquakes, or invasive species, the governor can declare a disaster emergency without convening a special session.
+However, for emergencies related to specific natural disasters such as fires, floods, and earthquakes, the governor can declare a disaster emergency without convening a special session.
 Additionally, the bill introduces a limitation that the governor cannot continue a state of disaster emergency beyond sixty days from the date it was declared.

 Statutes affected: Bill Text: 46-1008